lou-cs/company/README.md

 ## <a name="goals"></a>Goals

-1. Our long-range goal is to train over 1000 learners annually by December 31, 2022.
+1. Our goal is to train over 1000 customers per year.

 By reaching scale, we will truly advance the industry's frontiers by helping create a lot more XR applications and jobs.